OAM, MBBS MRCGP DA DRCOG

 Colin is an ex-Commonwealth Public Servant having undertaken senior executive roles as Registrar of the Migration Review Tribunal-Refugee Review Tribunal, First Assistant Secretary in the Department of Finance, and a Program Manager in the Aboriginal and Torres Strait Islander Commission among others.
 Colin has many years working with Indigenous communities across Australia and in program management and evaluation

-Brent Emmett has over 40 years’ experience in petroleum exploration, exploration and production management and investment banking.
-He first worked as an explorationist in Australia, Papua New Guinea and New Zealand then filled general management roles in North and South America.
-Brent was the Chief Executive Officer and Managing Director of Horizon Oil for 17 years.
-He retired as CEO in 2018 but remains actively involved in the oil business as a senior advisor to industry participants.
-Brent holds a Bachelor of Science First Class Honours degree in physics and geophysics.
+Brent has over 40 years’ experience in petroleum exploration, exploration and production management and investment banking.
+He first worked as an explorationist in Australia, PNG and New Zealand then filled general management roles in North and South America.
+Brent was the CEO and MD of Horizon Oil for 17 years and retired in 2018.

 AM, BPharm BSc(Hons), PhD, GDipEnvMgt, GDipBusAdmin